Updated Nov. 30, 2020, 2:07 p.m.

 Do I need to wear a mask at temperature screening locations?

 Yes, Dartmouth requires that you wear a face covering at all times when using or accessing shared or communal spaces both indoors and outdoors.
 Read Dartmouth's face covering policy for more information, including details on when you may remove your face covering.

 The questions, as set out in New Hampshire state guidance, are:

 What happens after I answer the TSA questions?

-After answering the questions, you will see a screen with instructions on what to do next.
+After answering the TSA questions, you will see a screen with instructions on what to do next.
 Follow the instructions closely.
-If the instructions say that you may not access Dartmouth campus buildings you must refrain from coming to campus or, if you are already on campus, you must leave campus immediately.
+If the instructions say that you may not access Dartmouth campuses or buildings you must refrain from coming to campus or, if you are already on campus, you must leave immediately.
 If you live on campus, you must return to your single room or residence.
 Then follow the instructions on who to contact for further guidance.

 What if I have some of the symptoms listed, but I don't think I have COVID-19?